CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 2007 - The Michael and Susan Dell House, aka the 6D Ranch Lake House, aka the 6D Home, 614 1/2 Commons Ford Road Austin TX.
 6380 square feet.
 Owned by 6D Ranch LTD, controlled by DFI Resources LLC, belonging to Michael and Susan Dell.

 2007 - 311 West Broadway, Townhouse TH-2, New York NY.
 Private entrance off Wooster Street.
 Sold in 2010 to Holger Bartel.
+Sold in 2018 to Jeannette and Dominic Martin.

 2007 - The John Michael Evans Apartment, aka Apartment 40/41, 15 West 63rd Street #40, New York NY.
 Located in the Park Laurel building.
 Horizontal merger of two penthouse apartments into a 5000 sf space for a family of 7.
 Top photo by Paul Warchol.
+Sold in 2012 to Shadywood Holdings LLC.
+Sold in 2020 to McGee NYC Holdings LLC.

-2008 - The Steve Cohen Penthouse Apartment Renovation, aka Apartment 51/52 West, the 51st and 52nd floor of the Bloomberg Building, 731 Lexington Avenue, aka One Beacon Court, aka 151 East 58th Street, New York NY.
+2008 - The Steve Cohen Penthouse Apartment Renovation, aka Apartment 51/52 West, 731 Lexington Avenue, aka One Beacon Court, aka 151 East 58th Street, New York NY.
 About 8400 sf.
+The 51st and 52nd floor of the Bloomberg Building.
 Merger of two apartments vertically into one, requiring floor removal.
 Photos by Paul Warchol.
 Built by Bernsohn and Fetner.
 Sold in 2021 to Simon Compound LLC.
 Sold again in 2022.

 2009 - 240 Park Avenue South, New York NY.
 Commissioned 2004.
 54 luxury residential units with office and retail below.
 Photo by Paul Warchol.